 Finding the right psoriasis treatment option for you should be more than just trial and error.
-Understanding the severity of your psoriasis and different treatment options can help you and your dermatologist work toward meeting your treatment goals.
+It starts with understanding the severity of your psoriasis and different treatment options.
+Then, having an open conversation with your dermatologist about the impact of psoriasis on your life can help you both work toward meeting your treatment goals.

-Learn about the different psoriasis treatment options available, then ask your dermatologist if they could be right for you.
+Learn about the different psoriasis treatment options available, then ask your dermatologist which may help you get real clear skin.

 Topical Treatments for Psoriasis